vania020/wro2025-robotek/README.md

 2. Other nodes listen to that data, process it, and decide what the car should do.
 3. Finally, a controller node sends commands, making the car move accordingly.

-Another advantage is that ROS 2 already comes with many libraries and tools for tasks like sensor handling, visualization, and simulation.

 <br><br>